-It is the express policy of The Field that all of our programs be available and accessible to artists without regard to race, religion, creed, color, national origin, alienage or citizenship status, gender (including gender identity), sexual orientation, marital or partnership status, age, disability, height, weight, handicap, Vietnam era or disabled veteran status or any other protected characteristic protected under federal, state or local law.
+ACCESSIBILITY It is the express policy of The Field that all of our programs be available and accessible to artists without regard to race, religion, creed, color, national origin, alienage or citizenship status, gender (including gender identity), sexual orientation, marital or partnership status, age, disability, height, weight, handicap, Vietnam era or disabled veteran status or any other protected characteristic protected under federal, state or local law.
 We will provide program accommodations (sign language interpretation, large-print materials, etc.) upon request.

-Donation information (including contact details) for contributions to artists are only given to the artist.
+(2) The Field staff does not give out contact information.
+Donation information (including contact details) for contributions to artists is only provided to the artist.